4KSHAT0p/Graphs/README.md

-This is my implementation of graph and  various graph algorithms in C and C++.
+This is my implementation of graph and  various graph algorithms in C language.